TheRealAnonymous008/quartz/content/details/mathematics/game theory/Static Games of Complete Information.md

   $$
   v_i(s_i^\ast, s_{-i}^\ast) \ge v_i (s'_i ,s^\ast_{-i}) \ \ \ \ \ \forall s_i'\in S_i \ \wedge \ i \in N
   $$
+	* In other words, a Nash equilibrium *is a strategy profile when all players prefer the current outcome and do not want to change their preferences*.

 * *Tadelis 5.1*.
 Let $s^\ast$ be a strategy profile.
 If $s^\ast$ is either